 Because of its convenient location, many tour operators combine a visit to the Domus Aurea with a trip to the Roman Forum or the Colosseum.
 The ruins are also surrounded by a park where you can picnic or take a walk.

-Here is an overview of all the attractions that are near the Domus Aurea.
+Here is an overview of all the attractions that are near Domus Aurea.

 This was the epicenter of social, political, religious, and cultural life in ancient Rome.
 It was also the heart of the empire and the ruins found here are surprisingly interesting.

-From the Domus Aurea, it’s only a 10-minute walk to the Roman Forum.
+From the Domus Aurea, it’s only a 8-minute walk to the Roman Forum (550 m).

-It’s only a 15-minute walk to the hill.
-The Palatine Museum, located on the Palatine Hill, is exactly 1 kilometer from Nero’s Golden House.
+Palatine Hill is only a 15-minute walk from the Domus Aurea (950 m).
+The Palatine Museum is exactly 1 kilometer from Nero’s Golden House.

 Arch of Constantine

 Among the three Arches of Triumph that still exist in Rome, this is the best-preserved one.
-It was built in the early fourth century to commemorate the victory of Constantine I at the Battle of Milvian Bridge in 312 A.D.
+The striking monument was built in the early fourth century to commemorate the victory of Constantine I at the Battle of Milvian Bridge in 312 AD.

-The Arch of Constantine is located next to the Colosseum and just 700 meters from the Domus Aurea.
+The Arch of Constantine is located next to the Colosseum and just 700 meters from the Domus Aurea (an 8-minute walk).

-The entrance to the Imperial Forums is 2 km northwest of the Colosseum (a 25-minute walk).
+The entrance to the Imperial Fora is 1 km northwest of the Domus Aurea (a 15-minute walk).

-This is the largest sports stadium in history.
 Most of the building is underground and there’s not much left to see above ground.
 However, through a virtual reality tour, you can discover what the circus used to look like.
 It’s definitely worth a visit.

 The entrance to the Circus Maximus is located 700 m south of the Colosseum.
-From the Domus Aurea it’s only a 15-minute walk away (1.5 km).
+From the Domus Aurea it’s a 20-minute walk away (1.6 km).

 From the Domus Aurea, it’s a 10-minute walk through the Oppio Park until you pass Piazza Colosseo and see the ruins of the Ludus Magnus.

 Basilica of San Clemente

 The Basilica of San Clemente is less than 1 kilometer from the Domus Aurea.
-Depending on the route you take, you can walk past the Colosseum and the Ludus Magnus, or take a nice walk through Oppio Park to get to the Basilica.
+Depending on the route you take, you can walk past the Colosseum and the Ludus Magnus, or take a nice long walk through Oppio Park to get to the Basilica.